Let‘s be honest: we’ve all invested time or money into a business idea that didn't quite pan out.

 Types of SaaS Products

-SaaS applications come in different sizes, shapes, and serve various purposes.
-Most, however, fall under one of the below three categories.
+SaaS applications come in different sizes and shapes and serve various purposes.
+Most, however, fall into one of the three categories below.

 Packaged SaaS